 Recent intervention developments that we provide include flow-diverting stent deployment in the treatment of large or previously difficult to treat intracranial aneurysms and treatment of acute stroke with the latest revascularization devices.

-Our subspecialized physicians are available to provide expert interpretations at over 80 locations across West Michigan; all accredited by the American College of Radiology.
+Our subspecialized physicians are available to provide expert interpretations at over 80 locations across Michigan; all accredited by the American College of Radiology.